Blue Juice: Plot

 JC is a respected surf instructor, approaching his 30th birthday and living in an idyllic Cornish village with long-term girlfriend Chloe.
 He is focused on a dream of travelling the world surfing, with Chloe.
 His old friends from London visit late one night on an impromptu stag-weekend, including the 'kidnapped' groom-to-be Terry, who being more sensible and staid than the others is considered 'boring' and in need of livening up.
 The arrival of his three friends exposes tensions in JC's relationship with Chloe, as she would prefer to buy the surf-shack café they work in rather than go around the world, and suspects that JC prefers the company of his friends over her.
 The friends are keen to tempt JC back into his old lifestyle, especially drug-dealing Dean.
 JC argues with both Chloe and his friends.

 At a rave that Chloe has organised to quickly raise funds to buy the surf-shack, Dean is attacked by some unhappy customers he had swindled.
-JC finds him alone, Dean admits his life has gone off-track, but suggests that JC could help him by agreeing to surf a dangerous reef called 'The Boneyard', to gain a story for Dean's hoped for new career in journalism - to secure this job, Dean needs to land a big story, preferably with a life-or-death situation.
+JC finds him alone.
+Dean admits his life has gone off-track but suggests that JC could help him by agreeing to surf a dangerous reef called 'The Boneyard', to gain a story for Dean's hoped for new career in journalism; to secure this job, Dean needs to land a big story, preferably with a life-or-death situation.
 JC tells Dean that the last time he had surfed the reef it had nearly killed him, and that had been ten years ago when he was younger and fitter.

 JC refuses to give in to Dean's pleas to surf 'The Boneyard', which prompts Dean to try it himself, as he has already arranged media coverage, with his boss watching.
 Dean fails in his attempt, hitting his head when smashed under by a huge wave.
 JC dives in to rescue Dean, successfully surfing the reef in the process, while saving Dean's life and job at the same time.
 Dean's boss gets knocked out by the local guru for his highly offensive attitude and remarks.

-One of JC's other friends, Terry – having earlier been tricked by Dean into taking drugs, and spray-painted himself silver to dance on a platform at the rave – has radically re-thought his life, and buys JC round the world tickets for him and Chloe.
+Terry – having earlier been tricked by Dean into taking drugs, and spray-painted himself silver to dance on a platform at the rave – has radically re-thought his life, and buys JC around-the-world tickets for him and Chloe.
 JC instead uses the money to buy the surf-shack café for Chloe and himself to run, deciding that his relationship is more important than impressing his friends.